pote/box/README.md

 ## What is it?

-Box is an extremely simple 'inline filesystem' for your ruby scripts, inspired by sinatra and their way of handling simple file templates on its own source file.
-Allowme to demonstrate:
+Box is an extremely simple "inline filesystem" for your ruby scripts, inspired by sinatra and their way of handling simple file templates on its own source file.
+Allow me to demonstrate:

 ```ruby
 require 'box'